 - Critical and Creative Thinking

-Course Learning OutcomesOur Course Learning Outcomes are incorporated into all courses.
+Faculty develop course learning outcomes for each course that align with the Program Learning Outcomes.
 Students are asked to assess their mastery of the course learning outcomes through the course evaluation system.

 Retention and Graduation Data